app-sre/qontract-reconcile/README.md

 - `openshift-resources`: Manages OpenShift Resources.
 - `openshift-rolebindings`: Configures Rolebindings in OpenShift clusters.
 - `openshift-saas-deploy`: Manage OpenShift resources defined in Saas files (SaasHerder).
+- `openshift-saas-deploy-trigger-moving-commits`: Trigger jobs in Jenkins when a commit changed for a ref.
 - `openshift-serviceaccount-tokens`: Use OpenShift ServiceAccount tokens across namespaces/clusters.
 - `openshift-users`: Deletion of users from OpenShift clusters.
 - `quay-membership`: Configures the teams and members in Quay.